Upgrading to Web API v2¶

 customerKey was set to a SHA256 calculated via the CustomerKeyAuthentication class.
 This has been removed and is now always a UUID v4.
 The UUID should be stored by the retailer for each visitor.

-customerKey and the new one should be used together in the same session at least once for eSales to understand they refers to the same visitor.
+customerKey and the new one should be used together in the same session at least once for eSales to understand that they refer to the same visitor, or they can be migrated explicitly using Customer Keys Migration.

 The base URL for the Apptus eSales Web API v2 is now